Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory: The Diffuse Scattered Light in AIA

 \paragraph{(a) Select appropriate lunar transit images} To minimize the effects of calibration errors and noise, we only employ lunar transit images with comparably large intensities in the occulted pixels.
 The measured intensity in the occulted pixels due to scattered light depends on 3 factors: (1)~the intensities in the unocculted portion of the image, which is the source of the scattering and which depends on the solar cycle, (2)~the sensitivity of the instrument, which degrades over time, and (3)~the image exposure time.
 Following these considerations, we only selected lunar transit images from 2010 to~2014, i.e., in the first years after the launch of SDO up to solar maximum, guaranteeing a good sensitivity of the instrument with large intensities in the unocculted pixels.

 In this time range, we found 5 lunar transits during which AIA took long observations with exposure times of $3-7$~s.
-These images have the strongest signal by far in the lunar-occulted region from all available AIA images, which enables us to accurately fit accurately the long-distance scattered light, i.e., the PSF tail.
+These images have the strongest signal by far in the lunar-occulted region from all available AIA images, which enables us to accurately fit the long-distance scattered portion of the diffuse light, i.e., the PSF tail.
 As the moon covers different CCD quadrants during its transit and since each quadrant has its own calibration errors, we decided to select up to two AIA images per lunar transit where the moon occulted different portions of the CCD.
 This resulted in a total of 8\ -- 10\ long-exposure lunar transit images per AIA channel (Table~\ref{tab:list_of_transits_longexp}).

 In addition, we selected 5~short-exposure lunar transit images with exposure times of $0.5-2$~s (Table~\ref{tab:list_of_transits_shortexp}).
 In these images, the moon moved by less than \SI{1}{px}, which reduces the blurring of the lunar-solar boundary.
-We use these images to fit the PSF wing.
+We use these images to fit for the short- to medium-distance scattered portion of the diffuse scattered light, i.e., the PSF wing.

 \paragraph{(b) Calculate the known diffraction pattern PSF} Since the diffraction pattern of AIA is accurately known, we derive the diffraction pattern following the procedure of Section~\ref{sec:diffraction} and use it as the known PSF contribution in Equation~\ref{eq:psf_px3}.